kfragkog/FCC/README-FCC.md

     - In CSS Grid, the content of each item is located in a box which is referred to as a cell.
     - To align the content's position within its cell horizontally use the justify-self; to align the content vertically use align-self; both accept: stretch, start, center, end
       - we can also align all items with justify-items and align-items (these properties will need to exist in the container)
-    - We can group cells into an area and give it a custom name
+    - We can group cells into an area and give it a custom name with *grid-template-areas*
       - The code below merges the top three cells together into an area named header, the bottom three cells into a footer area, and it makes two areas in the middle row; advert and content.
 Note: Every word in the code represents a cell and every pair of quotation marks represent a row.
       - e.g. grid-template-areas:
               "header header header"
               "advert content content"
               "footer footer footer";
       - for empty cells, use (.) instead of custom label
+    - To place an item in an area use *grid-area* e.g. grid-area: header;
+      - grid-area can be used without a grid existing in the first place as per below
+        - grid-area: horizontal line to start at / vertical line to start at / horizontal line to end at / vertical line to end at;
+        - e.g. grid-area: 1/1/2/4; will consume the rows between lines 1 and 2, and the columns between lines 1 and 4
+    - Grid within a grid - we can create a grid within a grid item

 # QUESTIONS:

-Q: if I have one div and I give it a class, can I refer that class twice to css and make two shapes?
-I think I saw it…
 Q: flex shrink seems to shrink stuff even when container is large..?
 Q: Auto and what size it gives to things; grid-template-columns: auto 50px 10% 2fr 1fr; why does the first item become as wide as it's content? is that what auto does? what about margin?